 On the surface, that seems unloving, but a closer look would reveal a heart desire to rescue a believer that may be headed down a path of destructive behavior.

 In Titus 3:10-11, again Paul asserts tough love on a man who has been told to correct his behavior repeatedly, and just simply refuses to listen.
 He tells the church there in Crete to have nothing to do with him: “If anyone is causing divisions among you, he should be given a first and second warning.
 After that have nothing more to do with him, (11) for such a person has a wrong sense of values.
-He is sinning, and he knows it” (The Living Bible).
+He is sinning, and he knows it” (The Living Bible)

 In 1 Corinthians 5, we find Paul dealing with a man who is involved in an immoral relationship with his step-mother, and is flaunting his actions in the church in Corinth.
 Read the entire chapter and you’ll find Paul acting in love as he turns the man over to the devil so that his spirit would be saved.
 He then tells the Christians in the church to have absolutely no fellowship with this man until he repents!
-This is so lacking in our ultra permissive, postmodern culture!

-In Hebrews 12: 5-11, we find that God chastens and deals strongly with those he really loves.
+In Hebrews 12: 50-11, we find that God chastens and deals with those he really loves.
 And in Revelation 3: 14-20, we find Jesus telling the church in Laodicea to repent of their lukewarmness or He will vomit them out of His mouth!
 He says in verse 19, “As many as I love, I rebuke and chasten.
 Be zealous therefore and repent.”

 God is love, and love, though kind is also full of discipline and honesty.
 Fear keeps the peace at all costs, even to the point of holding back from needed confrontation.
 Proverbs 28:23 makes it so clear: He who rebukes a man will find more favor afterward than he who flatters with the tongue.